Sometimes, you just gotta review your broccoli basics.

 Broccoli Basics: Broccoli vs. Broccoli Rabe vs. Broccolini

 Also known as rapini (you might see it called that on the menu at an Italian restaurant) and sometimes spelled “raab,” broccoli rabe is from a different family altogether.
-It’s most closely related to the turnip, and in cooking, it helps to think of it the way you’d think of turnip or mustard greens.
+It’s got longer, much skinnier stalks and smaller, yellower buds or florets.
+Because this veggie is related to the turnip, it helps to think about preparing it the way you’d use turnip or mustard greens.

 A nutrition superstar, rapini satisfies more than 50% of your daily recommended value of vitamins C and A. It also delivers iron and vitamin K, which is important for bone strength.
 It’s also just one step beneath regular broccoli (but in line with spinach) for protein content.
 Can you tell we’re fans?